Priyank-Vaghela/Animating-Emojis-in-URLs/README.md

 ```

 ## 3. Color-changing Babies
-This is a real simple example.
+This is a really simple example.
 Too simple really.
 So let's upgrade our loop so that it generates a string of multiple emoji!
 This time we're utilizing the emoji "skin tone modifiers" characters to make some color-changing babies:

 ![babies.gif](assets/gif/babies.gif)